Are you looking for some quick help? Then go here.

 We Need Fiber to the Home — Not More Wireless

 Fiber to the Home (FTTH) is a far superior broadband choice.
 Title II-regulated fiber offers high speed broadband, at reasonable prices, and with uncapped data.
 Most importantly, fiber preserves actual broadband choice.
 With fiber, we can use either wireless (Wi-Fi) or wired (Ethernet cords) in our homes.

 Fiber is ideally suited for video, gaming, and Internet, as it’s faster, more cyber secure, and vastly more energy efficient than wireless.
 In contrast, wireless cell tower antennas in front of homes creates an energy-inefficient land of no-choice, where entire neighborhoods are needlessly saturated in high levels of pulsed, data-modulated, Radio-frequency Electromagnetic Microwave Radiation (RF-EMR) 24/7.

 Fiber to the Home — without “Small Cells” — is the sweet spot: high-speed, affordable wired broadband for all — with just enough wireless in neighborhoods for mobile calls.

 Jason L., Verizon Field Engineer: “We’re 3,000 feet away from our radio node . . . we’re still getting 1,000 [Megabits per second] speeds..”

 Washington, DC Lobbying Effort

-Broadband - Our Town, Our Choice is raising $50,000 to fund a professional lobbying effort based in Washington, DC to oppose Federal legislation that would preempt local authority over the siting of so-called "Small Cell" Wireless Telecommunications Facilities in residential areas.
+Broadband - Our Town, Our Choice is raising $50,000 to fund a professional lobbying effort based in Washington, DC to oppose Federal legislation and FCC regulations that would preempt local authority over the siting of so-called "Small Cell" Wireless Telecommunications Facilities in residential areas.

 Our Washington, DC Lobbying goals follow:

-- To defeat HR.7236, the Radiofrequency Radiation Site Safety Information Act and to defeat or significantly amend S.3157 - The STREAMLINE Small Cell Deployment Act and similar Federal legislation from October 2018 through March 2019.
+- To defeat HR.7236, the Radiofrequency Radiation Site Safety Information Act and to defeat or significantly amend S.3157 - The STREAMLINE Small Cell Deployment Act.

-- To ensure that HR.7236, S.3157 and other Telecom-friendly bills do not follow the same legislative path as S 19, The MOBILE NOW Act.
-At the last minute, S 19 and nine other Telecom-friendly bills were tacked onto HR 1625, The Consolidated Appropriations Act, which was a huge collection of unrelated bills voted through without sufficient time for consideration.
+- To ensure that HR.7236, S.3157 and other Telecom-friendly bills do not follow the same legislative path as S.19, The MOBILE NOW Act.
+At the last minute, S.19 and nine other Telecom-friendly bills were tacked onto HR 1625, The Consolidated Appropriations Act, which was a huge collection of unrelated bills voted through without sufficient time for consideration.
 (See details here).